SGGS pp 458-460, Aasa M: 5, Chhants 9-11.

 Āsā mėhlā 5.

-Baani of the fifth Guru in Raag Aasa.
+Composition of the fifth Guru in Raga Aasa.

 Uṯẖ vañ vatā▫ūṛi▫ā ṯai ki▫ā cẖir lā▫i▫ā.
 Muhlaṯ punṛī▫ā kiṯ kūṛ lobẖā▫i▫ā.

-O mortal, you are like (vattaaoorria) a traveller in transit; (utth-i = get up) be ready (vanjn-u) to leave at the appointed time; (tai) you (kia = why?) cannot (chir-u laaia) delay it.
+O mortal, you are (vattaaoorria) a traveller in transit – and end of life is near; (utth-i = get up) be ready (vanjn-u) to leave; (tai) you (kia = why?) cannot (chir-u laaia) delay it.

-When (muhlat-i) the allotted time of stay in the world (punnarrria = complete) is over; (kit –why?) you should not be (lobhaaia) entangled (koor-i = false) in transitory things – which will be left behind?
+(Muhlat-i) the allotted time of stay in the world (punnarrria = complete) is over; (kit = why?) you should not be (lobhaaia) entangled (koorr-i = false) in transitory things – which will be left behind?

 Kūṛe lubẖā▫i▫ā ḏẖohu mā▫i▫ā karahi pāp amiṯi▫ā. Ŧan bẖasam dẖerī jamėh herī kāl bapuṛai jiṯi▫ā.

-You are (lobhaaia) entangled in (koorr-e) transitory things because of (dhoh-u/dhroh) deception in (maaia) the world-play and (karah-i) commit (paap) wrong-doings (amitia) beyond measure.
+You are (lubhaaia) entangled in (koorrey = with falsehood) transitory things because of (dhoh-u/dhroh) deception of (maaia) temptations in the world-play and (karah-i) commit (paap) wrong-doings (amitia) beyond measure.

-Your (tan-u) body will be (ddh-eri) a heap of (bhasam) ash; (jamah-i) the messenger of death is (h-eri) watching for (kaal-i) death (jitia = win) to capture (bapurrai) the helpless body, i.e. for it to die.
+Your (tan-u) body will be (ddheyri) a heap of (bhasam) ash; (jamah-i) the messenger of death is (heyri) watching for (kaal-i) death (jitia = win) shall capture (bapurrai) the helpless body, i.e. for it to die.

 Page 460